 Charlie Awards winners announced

-Women were at the forefront, starting with Lucia Watson.
-The force behind the 28-year-old Lucia’s Restaurant (1432 W. 31st St., Mpls., www.lucias.com) as well as the adjacent Lucia’s Wine Bar and Lucia’s to Go, was handed the Charlie’s Lifetime Achievement award.
+Lucia Watson (pictured, above), the force behind 28-year-old Lucia's Restaurant and the adjacent Lucia's Wine Bar and Lucia's To Go, was handed the Lifetime Achievement award.

-Diane Yang of La Belle Vie (510 Groveland Av., Mpls., www.labellevie.us) was named Outstanding Pastry Chef.
-In the afternoon’s second twofer, the restaurant also won top honors in the Outstanding Restaurant Service category.
+Diane Yang of La Belle Vie was named Outstanding Pastry Chef.
+La Belle Vie also won top honors in the Outstanding Restaurant Service category.

-St. Paul’s sole Charlie went to Strip Club (378 Maria Av., St. Paul, www.domeats.com) mixmaster Dan Oskey, who won the Outstanding Bartender honor.
+St. Paul's sole Charlie went to the Strip Club, with Dan Oskey winning the Outstanding Bartender honor.

-Three food and drink items were placed in the klieg lights: Newcomer Hot Indian Foods (www.hotindianfoods.com) won the year’s Outstanding Food Truck Item with its Indi Frites.
-Lift Bridge Brewing Company’s Hop Dish IPA won the Outstanding Local Craft Brew award, and Corner Table (4257 Nicollet Av.
-S., Mpls., www.cornertablerestaurant.com) won Outstanding Menu Item with chef Thomas Boemer’s version of crispy pork belly.
+Three food and drink items were placed in the klieg lights: Newcomer Hot Indian Foods won the year's Outstanding Food Truck Item with its Indi Frites.
+Lift Bridge Brewing Co.'s Hop Dish IPA won the Outstanding Local Craft Brew award and Corner Table won Outstanding Menu Item with chef Thomas Boemer's version of crispy pork belly.

 Awards for individuals and businesses are determined by a vote of all participating Charlie Awards restaurants.
 Food and beverage awards are determined by an online public vote and a panel of experts.